nextstep7/1/README.md

-# Python Chat Application with MongoDB
+# Python Chat Application with MongoDB - TEST

 A real-time chat application built with Python, featuring user authentication, message persistence, and a graphical user interface.
 The application uses MongoDB for storing user data and chat history.